angievelinska/Tag-Cloud-Summarizer/README.txt

 Author: angievelinska
 Hamburg, 2010

-The project implements Latent Semantic Analysis to summarize as a Tag Cloud the results from queries, made against a given document collection.
+The project implements Latent Semantic Analysis to summarize as a Tag Cloud the results from queries, posted on a given document collection.